 As far as the glaze is concerned, it is a simple combination of a few tablespoons of freshly squeezed lemon juice and confectioners sugar… we are basically looking for a spreadable glaze.
 I used my mom’s recipe for the glaze.

 Once the glaze hardens, it becomes glossy.
-The Best Homemade Italian Easter Egg Taralli di Filomena can be stored at room temperature, lightly covered with cellophane for a couple of weeks.
+The Best Homemade Italian Easter Egg Taralli di Filomena can be stored at room temperature, lightly covered with wax paper for a couple of weeks.

-Origin of the recipe for the Best Homemade Italian Easter Egg Taralli di Filomena:
+Origin of the recipe for the Italian Easter Egg Taralli di Filomena:

 As was previously mentioned in the Italian Fennel Taralli post, my friend’s mom makes the most amazing taralli.
 Today, I have shared her recipe and tips on how to make these popular Easter egg taralli.
 In my humble opinion, these are out of this world!
 But then again, I have a taralli obsession 😉